Virtual-Technology-Laboratory/ProceduralLandcoverDresser/README.md

  -Then, press one of the "Populate X" buttons.
 After a brief pause, the assets should be populated onto the terrain in the appropriate key related areas.

 **PLD//SAVING:**
- -If you would like to save your setup,  add the terrain object to a new prefab and export the prefab as a package including the dependants.
+ -If you would like to save your setup, you can add your terrain and/or script object to a prefab and export the prefab as a package.

 **PLD//NOTES:**
  -If you find that your assets are not populating in appropriate areas, add some solid color swatches to your terrain(RGBW provided in demo) and simplify your Texture Assets to just those swatch texture to get a clear picture of how your Landcover Image is being read onto the terrain.
 You may need to do some combination of rotations and horzontal/vertical flipping of your key image to have the data correlate to your terrain appropriately.
 In the demo you will notice a difference in the orientations of the key, texture, and heightmap images.
 The Fernan_FBFM40Key image is flipped horizontally and rotated 90deg compared to the Fernan_FBFM40Tex image(done in Photoshop).